constantinescu/helsekost-demo/README.md

     📸 A nature-themed hero image (captured during a personal walk)

     ℹ️ Public information collected from their official Facebook page

-Project Objectives

-    To design a welcoming, professional page that could serve as their digital presence if they choose to use it later.

-    Create a static site that can be expanded later into a dynamic site.

 Deployment